-PLANNING AHEAD FOR CHANGING RISK
+This document is the 5-year update of the Coastal Master Plan.
+It is a living document and we recognize that the science upon which it is PLANNING AHEAD FOR CHANGING RISK based is continually evolving.
+Furthermore, the CPRA's Flood Risk and Resilience Program developed landscapes, populations, and industries whose a risk reduction strategy that coordinates state futures we seek to preserve are also continually resources and prioritizes areas of high risk, while evolving.
+Our efforts do not end with approval parishes will play a lead role in implementing projects of this document by the Louisiana Legislature. and selecting specific structures to be mitigated.
+In fact, our efforts will continue in earnest - this The program is intended to take advantage of is a plan of action.
+We work with urgency to nonstructural project funding outside federal grant implement master plan projects and programs, programs in order to maximize flexibility and speed but we will continue to engage and listen to the implementation of shovel-ready projects that our communities so that their challenges and further comprehensive coastal risk reduction goals. concerns are better understood and proposed The program considers future estimates of sea level solutions are developed to specifically address rise and increases in flood depths in its design those concerns.
+It is how we ensure each master of nonstructural projects.
+Nonstructural projects plan evolves to meet the changing needs of recommended for the initial implementation our coast.

-CPRA's Flood Risk and Resilience Program developed a risk reduction strategy that coordinates state resources and prioritizes areas of high risk, while parishes will play a lead role in implementing projects and selecting specific structures to be mitigated.
-The program is intended to take advantage of nonstructural project funding outside federal grant programs in order to maximize flexibility and speed the implementation of shovel-ready projects that further comprehensive coastal risk reduction goals.
-The program considers future estimates of sea level rise and increases in flood depths in its design of nonstructural projects.
-Nonstructural projects recommended for the initial implementation period (years 1-30) are designed to mitigate the impacts of flood depths occurring 10 years into the future, while nonstructural projects selected in the last implementation period (years 31-50) are designed to mitigate the impacts of flood depths occurring 25 years into the future.
+period (years 1-30) are designed to mitigate the impacts of flood depths occurring 10 years into the future, while nonstructural projects selected in the last implementation period (years 31-50) are designed to mitigate the impacts of flood depths occurring 25 years into the future.
 Thus, nonstructural projects are designed to consider future flood depths and environmental conditions so that our communities are planning ahead and mitigating their homes to the highest standards.